thomasebsmith/website/README.md

 ## License
 This site is **not** released as open-source software.
 It is source-available;
 however, copyright and ownership are retained fully by Thomas Smith.

+This site is copyright &copy; 2018-2023 Thomas Smith.